WillGoad/cranq-tutorials/http_request/README.md

 **Steps:**

-- Load the previously created CRANQ program (http_request_1.cranqj)
+- Load the previously created http_request_1.cranqj CRANQ project
 - Save it as http_request_2.cranqj
 - Rename the [http get example] node as **http get with parameterized url**
 - Navigate into [http get with parameterized url] node